The Best Birding Blogs of 2017

 It reminds me of trying to find a Common Nighthawk during the day, very challenging!

 The sites below vary greatly in their content.
 They are all unique and have such different perspectives from all over the world.
 From very experienced birders to novices.
-There are artists, authors, photographers and then just people (like me!) who enjoy the activity of being outside searching for birds.
+There are artists, authors, photographers and then just people (like me!) who enjoy the act of being outside searching for birds.

 My #1 Tip for Organizing and Reading Blogs

 If not, I recommend creating an account.
 It’s free!
-It’s the way that I organize my favorite websites, publications and blogs.
+It’s the way that I organize my favorite websites, publications, and blogs.

-Instead of trying to visit each individual site every day to see if there are new posts, I just have to log into Feedly.
+Instead of trying to visit each site every day to see if there are new posts, I just have to log into Feedly.
 From there, I have added my favorite websites and blogs and put them into different categories.
 Each time a new post or article is published from any of these sites, I can see and read it right in the Feedly interface.

 Seriously, it saves so much time and makes sure I don’t miss anything I want to read.
 It has changed my life, check it out!
 Feedly is pretty easy to use, especially once you play around with it a bit.